coderxlab/amazon-q-demo-app/README.md

 **Code in the demo video is here: https://github.com/coderxlab/amazon-q-demo-app/pull/2**

 ### Features
-- **Demo Project Overview**: The workflow with AmazonQ for working with A Next.js application with Supabase authentication and user profiles.
+- **Developer Workflow Overview**: The workflow with AmazonQ for working with A Next.js application with Supabase authentication and user profiles.
 - **AI-Assisted Development**: Code generation, architecture guidance, and implementation specifications
 - **Document Templates**: Jira ticket templates
 - **MCP Integration**: Supabase Postgres database, Jira, Figma, and playwright

-### Demo Project Overview
+### Developer Workflow Overview
 - The diagram below illustrates the workflow with AmazonQ for the demo project, starting from reading the ticket on Jira to the feature implementation and testing.

 ![iScreen Shoter - 20250704141548939](https://github.com/user-attachments/assets/f69ac7f4-04a7-44f9-8454-352e5fb7859c)